 Store data in a database

-Databases and enterprise geodatabases provide large numbers of users access to the same data and provide you with mechanisms—such as backups, failover options, attribute domains and rules to control data input values—that help you to protect your data.
+Databases, enterprise geodatabases, and cloud data warehouses provide large numbers of users access to the same data and provide you with mechanisms—such as backups, failover options, attribute domains and rules to control data input values—that help you to protect your data.
 When you store your data in an enterprise geodatabase, you also have the option of taking feature service data offline when network access isn't available.
 If edits are made to the data while offline, you can synchronize those edits through the feature service when you regain network access.

 Store caches, imagery, and big data files in a cloud storage container